sakshijain23/Presence_service/README.md

 It checks whether the username and password passed while login is coorect or not and creates an entry in the user_login database.

 # ValidateRegisterForm.jsp
-It validates the fields present in the register form and then fills a entry into Login_data.
+It validates the fields present in the register form and then fills an entry into Login_data.

+# Home.jsp
+It displays all the users logged in along with their avatar and timestamp.